harry7557558/harry7557558/list-of-projects.md

 ![](./list-of-projects-src/3f108e82013ec1a6d5706deb1260271a.jpg)

 I learned the solution to homogeneous linear systems and applied it to balancing chemical equations.
 I implemented a chemical equation parser in JavaScript, a rational number class, and a Gaussian elimination solver.
-I applied integer congruence properties to find multiple solutions for linear systems with a solution space rank higher than 1.
+I applied integer congruence properties to find multiple rational solutions for linear systems with a nonzero solution space rank.